Dennistheanalyst/dennistheanalyst.github.io/README.md

 - **Data Aggregation (SUM, COUNT): Performed calculations like totals for sales and quantities and counted records to identify data trends.
 - **Data Filtering (WHERE, BETWEEN, IN, AND): Uses filters to select relevant data, such as specifying conditions, ranges, or lists.
 - **Data Source Specification (FROM): Specified the tables used as data sources for retrieval

+## Conclusion

+This analysis offers valuable insights into Netflix's content, helping to guide strategic decisions and content planning.

 **Technology used:** SQL server